turntducky/Theos-windows-install/README.md

 # Theos-windows-install
-This is a step by step buy for installing theos on windows.
+This is a step by step for installing theos on windows.